globe-and-citizen/.github/profile/README.md

 How to determine the definition of "better" when opinions are subjective by definition?
 The simplest way is to implement a centralized process but this, of course, means only a single perspective is represented.
 A decentralize model of "better" is necessary and this is a hard problem.
 Once Layer 8 is deployed, Celebrity Fanalyzer will have vast amounts of anonymous data to analyze freely.
 How to rank (and reward) authors who contribute the "best" work?
 The answer is to-be-determined.
 Give us your thoughts!
 Give us your feedback!

 ### Step 5: Launch Globe & Citizen
+Deep fakes, fake media, toxic hate speech, and a consolidated media industry: this is the reality of the internet today.
+How to decentralize control of the media we consume but still provide a quality online service on par with a centralized one ?
+Once Layer 8 is established, the AI ranking algorithm is open sourced, and Celebrity Fanalyzer is a successful DAPP, it’s finally time to launch Globe & Citizen — our answer to this question.
+Reach out to us if you’re interested in getting involved.

+### Contact Us!
 Want to communicate with the team here at Celebrity Fanalyzer?
 Contact us through a message on our Discord server: give an opinion, suggest a topic, or give feedback.
 We would love to hear from you!
 Celebrity Fanalyzer is a work in progress.
-If you want to get involved in shaping the future of the application, reach out to us via Discord:
+If you want to get involved in shaping the future of the application, reach out to us via Discord: @ https://discord.gg/a7PhuCEsXb

 ## Globe & Citizen in a snaptshot